WIDE-SCIENCE TRANSFORMING COACHING, DEVELOPMENT AND PERFORMANCE

 Scott Caulfield, Head Coach, National Strength and Conditioning Association

-We all know people unable to do "what they want" because their bodies won't allow it, mental health is the most used phrase in high school and post-secondary education, athletes are as injured as much as they are fit (e.g., the best English Soccer team in 1982, Aston Villa, won the League with just 14 players, but today soccer teams require over 30 players (two full teams).
+We all know people unable to do "what they want" because their bodies won't allow it, mental health is the most used phrase in high school and post-secondary education, and even high performing athletes are as injured as often as they are fit (e.g., the best English Soccer team in 1982, Aston Villa, won the League with just 14 players, but today soccer teams require 40-50 players.

 And in track and field standards have even (outside one or two anomalies) stagnated.
 Or at least records are now being broken, only because shoe technologies have changed, not because athletes' bodies are better.

-Industries require flexible creative problem-solvers not "repeating-knowledge-good-at-exams" graduates, leadership training is everywhere so no one follows and everyone disagrees about where to go and 70% of Change Management initiatives fail.
+Industries require flexible creative problem-solvers not "repeating-knowledge-good-at-exams" graduates, and 70% of Change Management initiatives fail.

 There are then, many more factors to see, know and do.